How to Choose Plants for Living Walls

 Low Light Tropical Indoor Plants

-For walls across from windows or there is only artificial light available.
-Halogen floods provide the best artificial light but are big users of power, consider high intensity LED spots or fluorescent flood lights.
+Low light tropical plants usually need a minimum of 250 foot candles.
 Use a light meter to insure a minimum 250 foot candles falls on all the plants.
 The more you can provide the more healthy the plants will be.

 Philodendron Congo Green

 Indirect natural light can provide ample illumination for Indoor locations across from a bank of southern windows or a skylight.
 700 foot candles will keep these indoor plants happy.
 Or an array of metal halide floods can provide adequate illumination.

 Calathea Burle Marx

 Aechmea Del Mar

 Additional Bright Light Tropical Indoor Plants